 Once you have written your book, you naturally want to get it into as many hands as possible.
 However, learning how to do that is an undertaking in itself.
 As an author, you must be familiar with what parts of a book are most valuable to readers.
 Of course, your content is valuable, but there are other, smaller features your book must have to carry weight.
-Two of these features are your book’s ISBN and book metadata.
+Two of these features are your book’s ISBN and your overall book metadata.

 What Is an ISBN?